Essential Financial Formulas 2026

 Frequently Asked Questions

-How accurate are the "Rule of" formulas?
+What is the accuracy of the "Rule of" formulas?

 When should I use NPV vs IRR?

-Utilize the formula for the real rate of return: (1 + nominal rate) ÷ (1 + inflation rate) - 1.
-After taking inflation into consideration, this shows you the real growth in purchasing power of your investments.
+Apply the real rate of return formula:(1 + nominal rate)/(1 + inflation rate)-1.
+Having considered the inflation, this demonstrates to you the true growth in the purchasing power of your investments.

-Ready to Apply These Formulas?
+Need to Use These Formulas?

 Explore Financial Calculators